Operation-Jupiter/Simple-Protocol-For-Mac-Terminal/README.md

 ## Usage NOTES.

 You'll need to use your MAC OS terminal for this to work.
 It is really Easy And Simple To Use.
-Look At The Next Section Titled "Steps On How To Use" Email Me @ larsoncarter@blazermail.net For Simple Support, I Will Not Help Support Custom Or Edited Versions.
+Look At The Next Section Titled "Steps On How To Use" Email Me @ larsoncarter@blazermail.net
+NOTE: For Simple Support, I Will Not Help Support Custom Or Edited Versions.

 ##  Example Email And Usage